engrukairo/moore-advice/README.md

 App details:
 1. URL: https://moore.esperasoft.com
-2. Login username and password can be created by the user through the sgnup functionality.
+2. Login username and password can be created by the user through the signup functionality.